 Big plans for the weekend, lovelies?
 We hope to be spending a lot of it with dirt under our nails.
 We need to get the rest of these seeds IN.THE.GROUND!

 You know about the Slow Food movement, well I’m here to tell you that there’s another movement in the works: Slow Gardening.
-We’ve made minor progress with our garden this year and everything has taken seemingly for-ev-er to get done.
+We’ve made minor progress with our garden and we good some new plants from a indoor plant store this year and everything has taken seemingly for-ev-er to get done.
 Let’s just say that this Mama is (finally!) understanding that everything naturally slows down with little ones underfoot and in arms.
 And this is OK.
 And this is OK.
 And this is OK.
 Although it was 90 and humid this weekend (what, northern Michigan?!), it’s still been freezing a bit early in the mornings so that has helped me to find some contentment with feeling behind with my gardening work.
 I’ve seen neighbors covering up their seedlings at night and I’m thankful I don’t have one more “baby” to snuggly tuck in at night.

 Plus my gardening helpers are really cute with their sweaty, dusty little heads so I’ve got that going for me…